devunderslash/s3-static-site/terraform/deployments/us-east-1/prod/README.md

 # Dev Environment Configuration

-This directory contains the Terraform configuration for the development environment.
+This directory contains the Terraform configuration for the production environment.

 ## Usage